-The bank loan facility was revised on February 21, 2019 and bears interest at 2.38% per annum for the first three years and, from the fourth year onwards from date of revision, the loan bears interest at 3% plus 3-month SIBOR rate per annum.
+The bank loan facility I (for level 8 office) was revised on February 21, 2019 and bears interest at 2.38% per annum for the first three years and, from the fourth year onwards from date of revision, the loan bears interest at 3% plus 3-month SIBOR rate per annum.
 The loan is repayable over monthly principal instalments ending on August 31, 2039.